Probabilistic Retrofitting of Learned Simulators: Results

 \paragraph{Architecture-Specific Constraints} Beyond dataset characteristics, the observed performance is also shaped by distinct architectural limitations.
 During both training and testing, Poseidon always conditions on a history of one time step, which limits its ability to capture highly complex systems compared to models with longer memory~\citep{ruiz2025benefitsmemorymodelingtimedependent}.
 As shown in \cref{fig:trajectory_3_RB} (bottom), this forces the deterministic baseline into severe over-smoothing; in contrast, the CRPS ensemble preserves physical structure but compensates for the temporal ambiguity through over-dispersion.
-While this behavior penalises VRMSE, it is correctly captured by the CRPS metric.
+While this behaviour penalises VRMSE, it is correctly captured by the CRPS metric.
 Conversely, Lola is bounded by its projection into a compressed latent space, potentially bottlenecking the resolution of high-frequency features.
 Remarkably, despite this compression, Lola achieves consistent improvements in both VRMSE and CRPS across all datasets.
 This confirms that probabilistic retrofitting remains effective even within the constraints of latent-space models---a paradigm particularly attractive for its reduced training requirements.

 Overall, we observe that CRPS retrofitting is particularly effective when applied to (near-)converged deterministic models, offering a way to break through performance plateaus.
 While it universally improves probabilistic calibration, its ability to surpass deterministic baselines in VRMSE is strongest when the underlying deterministic training has already been maximised.
 Full performance metrics are detailed in \cref{tab:app_results_full}.
-For a deeper investigation, \cref{app:single_system_results} provides expanded visualisations and a discussion of the structural changes induced by the CRPS objective.
+For a deeper investigation, \cref{app:single_system_results} provides more detailed results (including rollout energy score metrics, showing that univariate gains translate into multivariate ones too), expanded visualisations, and a discussion of the structural changes induced by the CRPS objective.

 \paragraph{Improvement with additional ensemble members} An additional benefit of the proposed approach is the flexibility to balance predictive performance against computational cost at inference time. \Cref{fig:evolution_with_ensemble_size} quantifies the gain from probabilistic aggregation.
 By reporting the VRMSE relative to a single ensemble member, we highlight a consistent trend: increasing the ensemble size lowers the rollout errors across all datasets in Walrus.
 The same holds for the other models, as shown in \cref{fig:evolution_with_ensemble_size_app}.
 The extent of these gains are model- and dataset-dependent, but they offer a controllable knob between test-time performance and compute budget.